119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Canadian organizations across multiple sectors use scrap metal recycling as part of their sustainability strategies.
 Construction and demolition companies have recently coordinated with metal recycling facilities to recycle metals from demolished buildings.
 Automotive manufacturers are recovering metals from end-of-life vehicles to lessen their dependency on virgin raw materials.

-Small businesses, like local repair shops, could also send their scrap parts to be recycled instead of being discarded.
+Small businesses, such as local repair shops, can also send scrap parts for recycling instead of discarding them.
 Municipal, provincial, and federal governments encourage companies to recycle more with tax credits, grants, and landfill regulations.
-With this increasing awareness and support, the industries will find recycling to be just as environmentally and economically sound.
+With increasing awareness and support, industries are finding recycling to be both environmentally and economically sound.

 Scrap Metal Recycling and the Green Energy Transition